An introduction to flu prevention

 The flu jab is offered free to people who are at risk of flu.
 These are people over the age of 65, pregnant women, people with an underlying health condition or those with a weakened immune system.

 The vaccine stimulates the production of antibodies preparing the body to attack viruses.
-If your body comes in contact with a flu virus, your immune system will recognise it and immediately fight it.
+Then, if your body comes in contact with a flu virus, your immune system will recognise it and immediately fight it.

-As the flu virus changes regularly, the flu vaccination one year might not protect you against infection the following season.
+However, as the flu virus adapts regularly, the flu vaccination one year might not protect you against infection the following season.

 Boost your immune system